Subpopulation-Specific Synthetic EHR for Better Mortality Prediction: Method

-In this section, we present the proposed method in detail.
-The method is comprised of five steps, namely: (1) identifying under-performing SPs, (2) splitting the data into train and test sets, (3) training an SP-specific synthetic data generator, (4) generating and adding synthetic samples to the training set, and (5) evaluating the performance.
-A flowchart is presented in Figure \ref{fig:methodflow}.
+The proposed method is comprised of five steps, namely: (1) identifying under-performing SPs, (2) splitting the data into train and test sets, (3) training an SP-specific synthetic data generator, (4) generating and adding synthetic samples to the training set, and (5) evaluating the performance.
+A flowchart is presented in Figure \ref{fig:spgan-flow}.